dreamer2908/Syosetu-Downloader/README.md

 Download chapters from Syosetsu ni Narou — forked from LordZero25.

 **Differences from the original:**
 - Support non-Windows environment, Linux + Mono framework to be specific.
+The original will create very "funny" outputs if it's not Windows.
-- GUI tweaks to be more user-friendly.
+- GUI tweaks to be a bit more user-friendly.
+Tooltips + "In Progress..." indicator.
 - Support CLI-only usage (for batch, automation, and CLI freaks).
 - Verbose CLI status.
 - Target .Net version 2.0 instead of 4.0.
 Just because I use an older version of Visual Studio.